jacegu/javieracero.com/_drafts/design-consistency.markdown

 * The structure of new features should be known, even before working on them.
 * It should be rather simple to introduce engineers to the system.
 * Engineers can walk away from the codebase, and come back knowing what to expect.
-* Design efforts should be minimised by the patterns and restrictions.
+* New feature costs should be minimised by the patterns and restrictions.

 ## Problems